juniorsundarCasual/TGT/vault/volume-2.chapter-101.md

 "Are you ok?"

-"The protective artefact from the Sect Master worked!"
+"The protective artefact from the Sect Leader worked!"
 The shorter mage answered.
 However, near the end, there was visible strain and hoarseness in his voice.
 The mage coughed to clear his voice.

 "What's the matter?"
 The taller mage asked without taking his attention away from the Plague Emperor.
 His entire mana sense was focused on the figure to be wary of any suspicious actions.